AlexSegen/toastmejs/README.md

 ToastmeJS is a very simple, flexible and light weigth plugin that shows **Notifications** and modal **Dialogs** on your website.

-- Customize colors
-- Customize position
+- Customize position, text, colors.
-- Default and light theme!
+- Colorfull, dark and ligh themes.

 ## Demo